kyle-tennison/notes/lecture notes/CS-1371 (matlab)/Structs.md

 Similarly, if you remove a field from one instance, it will be removed from all other instances.

-> My use of the word "instance" isn't great here, but I'm referring to indices of the bigger struct.
+> My use of the word "instance" isn't ideal here, but I'm referring to indices of the larger struct.

 #### Quirks

-If you **try to index an attribute of the entire structure array**, you would get a 1x1 *of the first attribute*, instead of a list of everything:
+If you **try to index an attribute of the entire structure array**, you would get a 1x1 value of the first attribute instead of a list of everything:
 ```matlab
 >> st = struct('name', {'hello' , 'world'})